FRED (Federal Reserve Economic Data) adds Calendar, Alerts, Data APIs, APIs & SDKs, and Sheets / Excel Add-ins coverage that Macrotrends skips.

 Quick takeaways

-- Macrotrends includes Screeners, and Financials categories that FRED (Federal Reserve Economic Data) omits.
+Macrotrends includes Screeners, Financials, Housing & Construction, Retail Sales, and Consumer Sentiment categories that FRED (Federal Reserve Economic Data) omits.

 FRED (Federal Reserve Economic Data)